 Of all the CBD myths out there, this one could not be further from the truth.
 Yes, CBD is still being studied, but that doesn’t mean that scientists haven’t been able to uncover significant benefits from their research so far.
-There have been many pioneers in the field, like Dr Ralph Mechoulam,
+There have been many pioneers in the field, like the late Dr Ralph Mechoulam.

 Want to Learn More CBD Oil Facts?
 Try it!